00sk0/lisp_interpreter/README.md

     (a)))
   (b) ; prints 1
   ```
-* other examples are in interpret.ml
+* other examples are in interpret.ml and example/\*\*/\*.lisplike
-* most of the function and special form names derive from OCaml, and may look strange.
+* most of the function and special form names derive from OCaml, and might look strange.